Investor compensation

 Who funds the investor compensation scheme?

 The Dutch investor compensation scheme is paid for by the financial institutions it covers.
-Together, they ensure that sufficient funds are available to compensate all affected investors up to €20,000 per investor.
-De Nederlandsche Bank (DNB) determines the claims of affected investors and ensures that the established compensation is paid out.
-DNB works together with Stichting Beleggers Compensatiefonds, which manages the funds needed to make the payouts.
+Together, they ensure that sufficient money is available to compensate all affected investors up to €20,000 per investor.
+De Nederlandsche Bank (DNB) determines the claims of the affected investors and ensures that the compensation is paid out.
+DNB works together with Stichting Beleggers Compensatiefonds, a foundation that administers the funds needed to make the payouts.

 Supervision of investment services

-Financial institutions providing investment services must segregate their capital from their customers’ invested assets.
-This protects investors against, among other things, the bankruptcy of the institution.
-The Dutch Authority for the Financial Markets (AFM) supervises compliance with these requirements.
-The AFM assesses whether financial institutions meet these obligations and seeks to intervene in a timely manner if asset segregation does not function properly.
-Read more about AFM supervision.
+Financial institutions providing investment services must segregate their own assets from their customers’ invested assets.
+This protects investors against, among other things, the financial institution going bankrupt.
+The Dutch Authority for the Financial Markets (AFM) supervises compliance with this statutory obligation and will intervene if asset segregation does not function the way it should.
+Read more about the AFM’s supervision of asset segregation rules on the AFM website: Zijn je geld en beleggingen veilig?

 Money in your bank account is also protected

 Money in your bank account is protected under a different scheme: the Dutch Deposit Guarantee Scheme.
-If a bank goes bankrupt, you will get your money back, from 1 cent to €100,000 per person per bank.
+If a bank should go bankrupt, you will get your money back, from 1 cent to €100,000 per person, per bank.
 Read more about the Dutch Deposit Guarantee Scheme.